Lake Mashu 摩周湖

 How to Get There

-Although the best way to visit the lake is by car, there are other options.
-Infrequent buses operate between Mashu Station and the lake during the following periods: early February to early March, and April to early October.
-Unfortunately, no buses operate outside of these periods.
+Although the best way to visit the lake is by car, there is some public transportation.
+Infrequent buses operate between Mashu Station and the lake throughout the year.

-The current caldera was formed around 7,000 years ago
+The caldera was formed around 7,000 years ago

 The small island in the middle is actually a 240-meter volcano